ozzie-lam/rebyte-docs/README.md

 <figure><img src=".gitbook/assets/Screenshot 2023-10-08 at 6.23.24 PM.png" alt=""><figcaption></figcaption></figure>

-In the past, the software industry has been dominated by a small group of coders, users have to be 'techie' just to open a terminal and start writing code.
-Just recently, large language models like ChatGPT and GPT-4 has great potential in doing all sorts of complex tasks.
-The emergence of such models is sure to bring some changes to the software industry.
+In the past, the software industry was dominated by a small group of coders; users had to be 'techie' just to open a terminal and start writing code.
+Recently, large language models like ChatGPT and GPT-4 have shown great potential in performing a variety of complex tasks.
+The emergence of such models is sure to bring significant changes to the software industry.

 Firstly, LLMs provide a vehicle for **every software** to use LLM as human intention understanding.
-Secondly, LLMs provide a tool for every **end user** to write small pieces of code without learning how to do traditional programming.
-Soon, everyone who has a computer will be able to develop their own software tools by describing what the software should look like and the modifications they’d like made to software they’re already using.
+Secondly, LLMs provide a way for **end users** to write small pieces of code without the need to learn traditional programming.
+Soon, anyone with a computer will be able to develop their own software tools by simply describing the desired features and the changes they want to implement in the software they are already using.

 This will open the hood of software development to a much larger group of people.
-Every person can use their personal computers to create their **personal** software tools.
+Everyone can use their personal computers to create their **personal** software tools.
 Every company can use their private data to create their **personal** software tools for internal or external uses.

 **ReByte** is built to accomplish one mission and one misson only: to give everyone the ability to create their own tools by using large language models.